Corynebacterium diphtheriae

 Corynebacterium diphtheriae (Note: Pronunciation: /kɔːˈraɪnəbæktɪəriəm dɪfˈθɪərii, -rɪnə-/.) is a Gram-positive pathogenic bacterium that causes diphtheria.
 It is also known as the Klebs–Löffler bacillus because it was discovered in 1884 by German bacteriologists Edwin Klebs (1834–1913) and Friedrich Löffler (1852–1915).
-These bacteria are usually harmless, unless they are infected by a bacteriophage carrying a gene which gives rise to a toxin.
+While nontoxigenic C. diphtheriae may rarely produce systemic disease by invading tissues, virulence is enhanced when the bacteria are infected by a bacteriophage carrying a gene which gives rise to a toxin.
 This toxin causes the disease.

 Diphtheria is caused by the adhesion and infiltration of the bacteria into the mucosal layers of the body, primarily affecting the respiratory tract and causing the subsequent release of an exotoxin.
 The toxin has a localized effect on skin lesions, as well as a metastatic, proteolytic effects on other organ systems in severe infections.
-Originally a major cause of childhood mortality, diphtheria has been almost entirely eradicated due to the vigorous administration of the diphtheria vaccination in the 1910s.
+Originally a major cause of childhood mortality, respiratory diphtheria has become rare in the United States by the vigorous administration of diphtheria vaccines starting in 1914.

-Diphtheria is no longer transmitted as frequently due to the development of the vaccine, DTaP.
+The incidence of diphtheria has decreased since the development of a toxoid vaccine in 1923.
 Although diphtheria outbreaks continue to occur, this is often in developing countries where the majority of the population is not vaccinated.
+Cutaneous diphtheria, skin lesions infected by toxigenic C. diphtheriae, are prevalent in tropical climates and may contribute to diphtheria outbreaks.

 Classification

 Four subspecies are recognized: C. d. mitis, C. d. intermedius, C. d. gravis, and C. d. belfanti.
 The four subspecies differ slightly in their colonial morphology and biochemical properties, such as the ability to metabolize certain nutrients.
 All may be either toxigenic (and therefore cause diphtheria) or not toxigenic.

 Strain subtyping involves comparing species of bacteria and categorizing them into subspecies.
 Strain subtyping also helps with identifying the origin of a certain bacteria's outbreak.
 However, when it comes to the subtyping of C. diphtheriae, there is not a lot of useful or accurate classification due to the lack of publicly available resources to identify strains and therefore find the origin of outbreaks.

+Corynebacterium diphtheriae is part of the C. diphtheriae species complex, which also includes C. belfantii, C. pseudotuberculosis, C. rouxii, C. silvaticum, C. ulcerans and C. ramonii.

 Toxin

 C. diphtheriae produces the diphtheria toxin which alters protein function in the host by inactivating the elongation factor EF-2.
 This causes pharyngitis and 'pseudomembrane' in the throat.
 The strains that are toxigenic are ones which have been infected with a bacteriophage.

-The diphtheria toxin gene is encoded by the bacteriophage found in toxigenic strains, integrated into the bacterial chromosome.
+The diphtheria toxin gene is encoded by a corynephage found in toxigenic strains, integrated into the bacterial chromosome in the lysogenic phase of the bacteriophage.